iftykhar/E-commerce-Hekto/README.md

 - ✅ **SEO Optimized with React.js**
 - ✅ **Fast Performance with Lazy Loading**
 - ✅ **Unique Features:**
-- Scroll toTop Button
+  - Scroll to Top Button
   - (More features can be added in future updates)

 ## 🛠️ Tech Stack
 - **Frontend:** HTML, CSS, React.js, Tailwind CSS, JavaScript